mstrimas/gdal-summarize/README.md

 layers.
 There are two common use cases for this tool.
 The first is calculating a cell-wise summary across the bands of a raster file (e.g. a GeoTIFF).
-For example, given a multi-band input GeoTIFF file `input.tif`, to calculate the cell-wise sum of the first three bands
+For example, given a multi-band input GeoTIFF file `input.tif`, to calculate the cell-wise mean of the first three bands
 use:

 ``` bash
 gdal-summarize.py input.tif --bands 1 2 3 --outfile output.tif
 ```

-Alternatively, to compute the cell-wise sum across multiple GeoTIFF files (`input1.tif`, `input2.tif`, and `input3.tif`) use:
+Alternatively, to compute the cell-wise mean across multiple GeoTIFF files (`input1.tif`, `input2.tif`, and `input3.tif`) use:

 ``` bash